Get answers to questions about Signum programs and degrees.

 The enrollment period for Signum courses generally opens several weeks before the semester starts and closes two weeks after the first day of the semester.

-- Before classes begin, you can change your enrollment level between the available levels (auditor, discussion auditor, or student).
+- Before classes begin, you can change your enrollment level between the available levels (premier auditor, discussion auditor, or student).

 - Within the first two weeks of a class, you will need to receive permission from the professor for the course to change enrollment.